 So, how do you feel about this?
 Pasta tossed in a light cream sauce with artichokes, fennel and sausage?
 I can tell you that I’m ready to dive in and swim around because it’s. that. good.

-- 12 oz. whole wheat rigatoni or other tubular pasta
+- 12-ounces whole wheat rigatoni or other tubular pasta

 - 1 head fennel, fronds and stalks removed, thinly sliced